10+2 common misconceptions about aerodynamics

 10+1.
 "Turbulence models are the Holy Grail of CFD".

 At this point, the Reynolds Averaged Navier-Stokes (RANS) method is still the most practical way to approximate the simplest fluid simulations, since it introduces a set of semi-empirical models to try to close such a mathematical system of equations.
 Of course, it is far from being the optimal way to solve fluid dynamics numerically, since it depends on experimental coefficients chosen according to the physical conditions to be simulated.
 For this reason, simpler (in terms of assumptions) mesh-based methods (e.g., LES and DNS) have been developed to avoid such artificial dependence to some extent, but they require much more computational resources.
-On the other hand, vorticity-based methods theoretically do not require turbulence models!
+On the other hand, vorticity-based methods theoretically do not require turbulence models or external parameters!

 Also see: What is the 'hybrid vortex tube-vorton' method? (librepenzzzador.blogspot.com)